 Fair Credit Reporting Act

-The Fair Credit Reporting Act (FCRA) is United States federal legislation that promotes accuracy, fairness, and privacy for data used by consumer reporting agencies.
+The Fair Credit Reporting Act (FCRA) is United States federal legislation that promotes the accuracy, fairness, and privacy for data used by consumer reporting agencies.
 Consumer reporting agencies include credit bureaus and financial agencies — such as those that sell information about rental history records.

 Consumer rights under the FCRA stipulate that: